Jackson-Mu/Jackson-Mu/README.md

 🌍 Fun fact: Just like a chef combines ingredients to create a culinary masterpiece, I combine data and code to craft solutions that help us understand and improve our world!

+## To be Found on Hugging Face
+Check out our Hugging Face link too [here](https://huggingface.co/spaces/JacksonMu/FIFA-World-Cup-2022-Data-Analysis).

 ## Created Streamlit App Link

-Check it out on Streamlit app [here](https://fifa2022quatarpy-l9aocsw6pzmcuwnfap5hnw.streamlit.app/).
+Check it out on Streamlit app [here](https://aaaaapy-k3wmklu2vavbzh6ksdfbgh.streamlit.app/).

-## Also to be found on Hugging Face

-Check out our Hugging Face link too [here](https://huggingface.co/spaces/JacksonMu/FIFA-World-Cup-2022-Data-Analysis).